adoyle-h/lobash/doc/module-usages.md

 ### now

 - Usage: `l.now`
+- Description:
-- Description: Print the timestamp of the number of milliseconds that have elapsed since the Unix epoch (1 January 1970 00:00:00 UTC).
+  - Print the timestamp of the number of milliseconds that have elapsed since the Unix epoch (1 January 1970 00:00:00 UTC).
+  - Require Perl 5.8.8 and higher install if run in Alpine/Busybox systems.
+And most Unix/Linux operating systems have included Perl 5.
+See the [Perl Binaries](https://www.cpan.org/ports/binaries.html).
 - Since: 0.1.0
 - More Examples: [../tests/modules/now.bats](../tests/modules/now.bats)